harstar7/Chatapp-using-Reactjs-and-firebase./README.md

 ## Overview

-This project is a real-time chat application built using React for the front end and Firebase for the backend.
-The app allows users to join chat rooms, send and receive messages in real-time, and provides a seamless and engaging chat experience.
+This project is a real-time chat application built using React for the front end and Firebase for the back end.
+The app allows users to send and receive messages in real-time and provides a seamless and engaging chat experience.

 ## Features